 Freshdesk offers a 21-day free trial of their second-highest-level plan.

 A zoomed-out view of threaded Amazon messages in Help Scout.

 Help Scout is a beautifully clean and easy-to-use helpdesk.
 Their higher-level plans offer many of the same features of Zendesk's and Freshdesk's for just a third of the price.
 Plus, the Help Scout customer service team is renowned for treating even small customers like royalty.

 Choose Help Scout if you want software that "just works" and don't want to spend a lot of time fiddling with detailed settings or dealing with clutter all over your screen.
-Just note that some advanced tools are unavailable for Amazon in Help Scout, such as using customer details in saved replies or creating an autoresponder.
+Just note that some advanced tools are unavailable for Amazon in Help Scout, such as using customer details in saved replies.

-ChannelReply allows you to connect both Amazon and eBay with Help Scout.
+ChannelReply allows you to connect Amazon, eBay and Walmart with Help Scout.
 All ChannelReply features are available on Help Scout's Standard plan except Custom Fields (shown at the top of the screenshot above), which require Help Scout Plus or better.

-Help Scout Standard costs $20/user/month when billed annually, while their top-level Plus and Company plans can range up to $40/user/month.
-Getting the same features as Plus or Company on another helpdesk would usually cost you around $100/user/month.
+Help Scout Standard costs $20/user/month when billed annually, while their Plus plan costs $35/user/month.
+Getting the same features as Plus on another helpdesk would usually cost you around $100/user/month.

 Help Scout offers a 15-day free trial.